ShivamShrivastava18/AI_Coding_mentor/README.md

 ## Usage

 ### Coding Mentor
-- Access the Streamlit app at `http://localhost:8501`.
+- Run the Streamlit app.
 - Select a feature from the sidebar and input your code to get assistance.

 ### Model Training